MerlinsLair/merlin/x/superfluid/README.md

 sort of "Proof of Useful Stake".
 Each person gets an amount of Mer representative of the value of their share of liquidity pool tokens staked and delegated to validators, resulting in the security guarantee of the consensus layer to also be based on GAMM LP shares.
-The OSMO token is minted and burned in the context of Superfluid Staking.
+The MER token is minted and burned in the context of Superfluid Staking.
-Throughout all of this, OSMO's supply is preserved in queries to the bank module.
+Throughout all of this, MER's supply is preserved in queries to the bank module.

 ### The process